IFRS 9 · IFRS 7 · ISA 540

 How does the provision matrix methodology work under IFRS 9?

-The provision matrix (IFRS 9.B5.5.35, Illustrative Example 12) groups trade receivables by shared credit risk characteristics — most commonly by aging buckets (days past due).
+The provision matrix (IFRS 9.B5.5.35, Illustrative Example 12) groups trade receivables by shared credit risk characteristics, most commonly by aging buckets (days past due).
 For each bucket, you calculate a historical loss rate based on actual credit loss experience, then adjust that rate for forward-looking macroeconomic information.
 The adjusted rate is applied to the gross carrying amount in each bucket to determine the expected credit loss.
 A critical concept is that the same ultimately-defaulted receivable passes through every aging bucket, so the total historical credit losses appear in each bucket's numerator.

 Why are forward-looking adjustments required for IFRS 9 ECL calculations?

 IFRS 9.5.5.17 explicitly requires that expected credit losses reflect reasonable and supportable information about past events, current conditions, and forecasts of future economic conditions.
 Using purely historical loss rates without any forward-looking adjustment is NOT IFRS 9 compliant, even under the simplified approach.
 Forward-looking adjustments typically consider macroeconomic indicators such as GDP growth forecasts, unemployment rates, inflation expectations, industry-specific outlooks, and central bank projections.
-The adjustment is applied as a multiplier to historical loss rates — a factor above 1.0 reflects deteriorating conditions, while below 1.0 reflects improving conditions.
+The adjustment is applied as a multiplier to historical loss rates.
+A factor above 1.0 reflects deteriorating conditions, while below 1.0 reflects improving conditions.

 What is the difference between the simplified approach and the general model in IFRS 9?